ruwidissa1/Weekly-Report-Generator/README.md

 ## 3. Start The Backend (To start with AI chatbot please refer part 6)

-Open a new PowerShell terminal inside the backend folder:
+Open a new PowerShell terminal inside the backend folder and makesure the mysql docker container is running before starting the backend:

 ```powershell
 $env:JAVA_HOME="C:\Program Files\Java\jdk-21"